Robert J. Collier: Country estate

-In 1901, in Wickatunk, New Jersey Collier constructed his country estate for himself and his wife, Sara Steward Van Alen.
+In 1901, in Wickatunk, New Jersey, Collier constructed his country estate for himself and his wife, Sara Steward Van Alen.
 He built his summer home on property bought from State Assemblyman John D. Honce.
 Called "Rest Hill", it was used for many years as the location of personal parties and celebrations including the township Decoration Day celebrations, it was later donated and eventually became the Collier High School.
 He used the estate partly as a landing strip to fly his plane.
-The estate had grass tennis courts, Croquet course, extensive horse stables and fox hunting hounds.
+The estate had grass tennis courts, croquet course, extensive horse stables and fox hunting hounds.
 Spanning many farms and properties, the area was widely used for an annual fox hunt of the "Monmouth County Hounds" which started in East Freehold and ended at the Collier Estate.
 Collier was known to fly his plane to Freehold, dismount his bi-plane mount a polo pony and lead the fox hunt.
 He was also known to have commissioned flights overhead to observe the Fox hunt while participating in 1911.

 Personal life

-On July 26, 1902, Collier was married to Sara Steward Van Alen (1881–1963) in Newport, Rhode Island.
+On July 26, 1902, Collier was married to Sarah Steward Van Alen (1881–1963) in Newport, Rhode Island.
 Sara was a daughter of James John Van Alen and Emily (née Astor) Van Alen as well as a granddaughter of William Backhouse Astor Jr. and Caroline Webster Schermerhorn.
 Before his marriage he dated the showgirl Evelyn Nesbit, amongst others.

 In 1914, he developed uremic poisoning from kidney failure at his summer home in Raquette Lake, New York.
 He died of a heart attack at his dinner table on November 8, 1918, a few hours after arriving home from France.
 He was in France for work related to the Knights of Columbus and his publishing empire.
 He was apparently reporting on the war and had press credentials.
 However, shortly before his return to New York, General Pershing had personally cancelled his press credentials and ordered him home.

 His funeral was held in the Church of St. Jean Baptiste on Lexington Ave.
 Orville Wright, Condé Montrose Nast, Francis P Garvan, Finley Peter Dunne and Joseph Kennedy were some of his pallbearers.
 His estate was valued at just $2,194.
 He made no provision in his will for his wife; however, the beneficiaries of the will provided a renunciation of their part of the will so she could receive some funds.